-In terms of regulation, public schools are different from privates in that they are not allowed to select students unless it can be shown that they are oversubscribed.
-Private institutions can select their students.
-In public schools, teachers' job contracts are governed by the Teacher Statute, wages are based on uniform pay-scales, and schools have dismissal restrictions.
+In terms of regulation, in public schools, teachers' job contracts are governed by the Teacher Statute, wages are based on uniform pay-scales, and schools have dismissal restrictions.
 In private schools, teachers' job contracts are ruled by the Labor Code, which allows schools to more freely hire and dismiss teachers.
 In addition, the regulation for for-profit schools is different than the one for nonprofits.
-The main difference is that nonprofit organizations in Chile are eligible for tax exemptions that for-profits are not eligible for, including exemptions on income, valued added, inheritance, and real estate taxes, as well as industrial and commercial patents, custom tariffs, and social security.
-However, the process of creating a nonprofit organization is slower, more costly, and more bureaucratic than the process for creating a for-profit organization.
+The main difference is that nonprofit organizations in Chile are eligible for tax exemptions that for-profits are not eligible for, including exemptions on income, valued added, inheritance, and real estate taxes, as well as industrial and commercial patents, custom tariffs, and social security.8 However, the process of creating a nonprofit organization is slower, more costly, and more bureaucratic than the process for creating a for-profit organization.

-Tables 2-9 display a number of school characteristics by type of school in 2013, where I compare public, for-profit, and nonprofit institutions in terms of enrollment, class size, fees and tuition, teacher inputs, religious orientation, admission criteria, and demographic characteristics.
+Tables 2-8 display a number of school characteristics by type of school in 2013, where I compare public, for-profit, and nonprofit institutions in terms of enrollment, class size, fees, teacher inputs, religious orientation, admission criteria, and demographic characteristics.

 Table 2 displays the average enrollment, number of classes, and class size in the public, forprofit, and nonprofit sectors.
 Panel i presents numbers for both primary and secondary education levels, while the rest of the panels do the same separately for primary, conventional secondary, and vocational secondary education levels.
-Overall, for-profit schools are smaller than nonprofits, both in terms of enrollment (362 vs. 509.5) and number of classes (12.1 vs. 15.2).
-For-profits also have on average slightly smaller class sizes than nonprofits (24.6 vs. 29.1).
+Overall, for-profit schools are smaller than nonprofit schools, both in terms of enrollment (362 vs. 509.5) and number of classes (12.1 vs. 15.2).
+Forprofit schools also have on average slightly smaller class sizes (24.6 vs. 29.1 in nonprofit schools).
 Public schools are significantly smaller than both for-profits and nonprofits, and also have smaller class sizes.
 This pattern remains the same when I compare the sectors separately by education level.
-In panel ii, we additionally observe that public schools have the largest share of multigrade teaching (23.2%), followed by for-profit schools (10.9%), and then by nonprofits (5.5%).
+In panel ii, we additionally observe that public schools have the largest share of multigrade teaching (23.2%), followed by for-profit schools (10.9%), and then by nonprofit schools (5.5%).9

-&lt;sup>8For a description of the legal requirements of nonprofit organizations in Chile and the liability of their members, see Viveros (2007) and Chile-Transparente (2008).
+8For a description of the legal requirements of nonprofit organizations in Chile and the liability of their members, see Viveros (2007) and Chile-Transparente (2008).

-&lt;sup>9Schools are allowed to combine grades only in preschool and primary levels, and the grades that can be combined
+9Schools are allowed to combine grades only in preschool and primary levels, and the grades that can be combined in primary are 1st-6th and 7th-8th.